 A deviated septum may cause no symptoms at all.
 In severe cases, airflow through one or both nostrils may be blocked.
 A blocked nostril may cause chronic stuffiness and a tendency to get sinus infections.

 Most people will not require treatment.
 In severe cases, surgery may be needed.
 Surgery on the septum alone is called septoplasty.
-It relieves nasal blockage by centering the septum between the two nostrils.
+It relieves nasal blockage by centering the septum between the 2 nostrils.

 American Academy of Otolaryngology—Head and Neck Surgery